Naelah Alshorbaji: Early life and education

-Alshorbaji grew up in Syria surrounded by farm animals.
-She moved to the Philippines at the age of 11 because of the Syrian civil war.
+Alshorbaji was born in Damascus, Syria, on January 27, 1998, to a Syrian father and a Filipina mother.
+She recalls her time there being surrounded by the family's farm animals.
+In 2011, She and her family moved to the Philippines due the Syrian civil war.

 Pageantry

 Miss Philippines Earth 2021

 In 2021, Alshorbaji joined the Miss Philippines Earth 2021 competition.

 At the end of the event, she was crowned Miss Philippines Earth 2021 succeeding Roxanne Allison Baeyens.

 Miss Earth 2021

 As the winner of Miss Philippines Earth 2021, Alshorbaji represented the Philippines at the Miss Earth 2021 pageant on November 21, 2021 and finished as a Top 8 Finalist.